Miaukowski/tsoha-ravintolasovellus/README.md

-Disclaimer: Sorry I switched to English, I realised my Finish is not good enough for all this explaining I am about to do.
+A little app for reviewing restaurants, searching for them based on name or associated hashtag, user profile management and such.
+Requires registering/logging in for full "enjoyment".

 # Features that are currently implemented and working:
-- A front page with login and register option, and the page also displays restaurants that have been reviewed as a little "teaser".
+- A front page with login and register option, and the page also displays The top 5 restaurants as a little "teaser".
-- A login page.
-- A register page.
+- A login page & a register page.
-- A dashboard, that displays the restaurants that have been reviewed, as well as their average score.
+- A dashboard, that displays the top 5 restaurants that have been reviewed, as well as their average score.
 This also comes with an option of clicking a "view information" button.
-- A separate "restaurant details" page, this is where the user gets redirected when they click the "view information" button,  where the text part of the review and hashtags are displayed.
+- A separate "restaurant details" page, this is where the user gets redirected when they click the "view information" button,here the average score, text part of the reviews and hashtags are displayed.
-- The dashboard also features an option to add a new restaurant, or review an existing one, giving it a grade from 0-5, writing a little text about the restaurant and also adding hashtags.
+- The dashboard also features an option to review a restaurant(does not matter if it existts or not, the system checks that), giving it a grade from 0-5, writing a little text about the restaurant and also adding hashtags.
-- The dashboard features a search option, where the user currently can search for restaurants (currently only!) by name.
+- The dashboard features a search option, where the user search for restaurants by name or hastags (basically the system automatically searches both options).
 - The search button takes you to a separate page, that shows the user the search results.
 This then gives the users information about said restaurant (average score & name ).
+- Log out buttons are now everywhere.
+- security measures are in place.
+- A user profile page, where the user can also remove their profile.
+- A better look.

 # Features that need to be implemented:
-- A log out button.
-- Security measures needs to be reviewed.
-- The option to search for restaurants based on hashtags.
-- Administrator rights and options.
+- Administrator rights and options (censorship)
-- An option for the user to remove their account.
-- More options for information about the restaurant, such as opening hours etc.
-- Unsure if I only want users with admin rights to classify restaurants, I like that the user has the freedom to do so.
-Maybe only save admin rights for "censorship".
-- A better looking layout, it's horribly ugly at the moment.
 - Splitting the app.py into more managable chunks.

 # How to try it out: